Wall Street Pummels Invesco Ltd. (IVZ) After Recent Earnings Report

 BofA Securities, on the other hand, stated in their research note that they expect to see IVZ reach a price target of $26.
 The rating they have provided for IVZ stocks is “Neutral” according to the report published on December 16th, 2021.

-Evercore ISI gave a rating of “In-line” to IVZ, setting the target price at $28 in the report published on October 22nd of the current year.
+Evercore ISI gave a rating of “In-line” to IVZ, setting the target price at $28 in the report published on October 22nd of the previous year.

-During the last 5 trading sessions, IVZ rose by +8.13%, which changed the moving average for the period of 200-days by -9.50% in comparison to the 20-day moving average, which settled at $22.85.
-In addition, Invesco Ltd. saw 35.00% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, IVZ fell by -1.10%, which changed the moving average for the period of 200-days by -8.49% in comparison to the 20-day moving average, which settled at $23.02.
+In addition, Invesco Ltd. saw 1.17% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading